Girls Girls Girls

 The Inspiration

-However being a figure model comes with limitations for having the perfect pin up pose.
-You have to hold the pose from 2 minutes to 20 minutes at a time, the stage is usually on higher ground than the artists, the artist can only draw so much in the span of 2 minutes.
-In short, I had to experiment to find the best compromise for the artists, for my body and for the final look.
+However, being a figure model comes with limitations for having the perfect pin-up pose.
+You have to hold the pose from 2 minutes to 20 minutes at a time.

-How can I get a drawing with enough information for me to sketch from, that has an interesting pose for the artist, that would be great as a tattoo and that's got enough attitude to create a universe from the character created on stage?
+How can I get a drawing with enough information for me to sketch from, that has an interesting pose for the artist, that would be great as a tattoo, and that's got enough attitude to create a universe from the character created on stage?

 Sketching Phase

 The poses that are 5 minutes long are usually my best shot at a compromise.
 I get to hold the pose for the artists to draw at least the whole figure (harder than it looks).
 I can still have interesting arms and legs without having them fail me mid-pose, and I can do standing or sitting without too much discomfort.
-Pain wise, holding a pose is like really pretty yoga, it really is a workout.
-Like they say, beauty is pain!
+Pain-wise, holding a pose is what I call artistic yoga, it really is a workout.

-But like everything in life, practice makes better!
+But like everything in life, practice makes ''better''!

 Finishing a Drawing